Cubernetik/SpeedSensor/README.md

 ## Future Improvements

   - Higher Precision: The system can be adapted for higher-speed measurements by increasing timer resolution or using more advanced techniques like      the RMT peripheral.
   - Add a schematic for the sensor circuit.

 ## Conclusion

 This implementation provides a robust solution for measuring the time difference between two GPIO pulses on the ESP32.
 It leverages the hardware timers for high precision, handles overflow gracefully, and uses interrupts for real-time processing.
 This solution can be expanded further depending on the specific requirements of your project.

 ## Model files
 Model files for 3D printing are available here: https://makerworld.com/en/models/1217145-speed-sensor-tube#profileId-1233233

+## Example Measurements
+The relative error shows room for improvement.
+Unfortunately lacking a RS flip flop to make a rising and a falling edge out of the two rising edges.
+Once I have this done I will use RMT to count the distance of those two edges which can be done with 12.5 ns resolution on hardware level.
+The precision should be sufficient after this change.
+ - Time = 45332 µs, Speed = 0.662 m/s (2.38 km/h)
+ - Time = 46816 µs, Speed = 0.641 m/s (2.31 km/h)
+ - Time = 42106 µs, Speed = 0.712 m/s (2.56 km/h)
+ - Time = 43452 µs, Speed = 0.690 m/s (2.49 km/h)